PredictionBrief · Macro Intelligence

 Both exchanges show a near-identical three-way split.
 One cut leads narrowly.
 Zero cuts sits within 2 points.
 Two cuts is not far behind.
 That kind of distribution means no one is confident, and the dot plot is the resolution mechanism.

-How Many Fed Rate Cuts in 2026?
+How Many Fed Rate Cuts in 2026? · Pre-Meeting

 Kalshi